Beatle Number Five

 But for the definitive word on the subject, we might turn to Paul McCartney.
 "If anyone was the fifth Beatle,” he told the BBC in 1997, “it was Brian.”

-He’s speaking of Brian Epstein, who managed the group from their early Liverpool days, through the peak of Beatlemania, and into their experimental phase before his unexpected death 45 years ago.
-Given the enduring popularity and influence of The Beatles, it’s worth taking another look at the man who launched a franchise still going strong nearly 50 years later.
+He’s speaking of Brian Epstein, who managed the group from their early Liverpool days, through the peak of Beatlemania, and into their experimental phase before his unexpected death in 1967.
+With the entire Beatles catalogue being re-issued in digital format this week and the newly released The Beatles: Rock Band videogame projected to sell at least 1.7 million copies this year, it’s worth taking another look at the man who launched a franchise still going strong nearly 50 years later.

 He was then given a job in the family business, which had expanded to include an enterprise called NEMS – the North End Music Stores complex (where Brian Epstein’s father had once sold Paul McCartney’s father a used piano).
 Epstein was put in charge of the record store and it soon became one of the biggest in Northern England.
 Epstein began writing a monthly column for Mersey Beat – a local magazine started by one of John Lennon’s art school friends – covering new record releases.

 The Beatles appearance in this magazine reportedly first prompted him to visit the Cavern Club on his lunch hour one November day in 1961.
 Impressed with their act, he asked them if they had a manager.
 And the rest, as they say...